TheDaniel3131/LearningKids/README.md

-I have this idea awhile ago and I decided to make a better and my take on educational platform for the website on MathKids.
-Currently under developing.
+I have this idea awhile ago and I decided to make a better and my take on educational platform or website than the assignment project, MathKids.
+LearningKids is currently under developing.